AntonTheDev/FlightAnimator/README.md

 }
 ```

-Simple as that, now when we redirect the animation in mid flight, only the bounds and position animations will be considered as part of the timing synchronization.
+Simple as that, now when the view is redirected during an animation in mid flight, only the bounds and position animations will be considered as part of the timing synchronization.

 ##Reference